5 practical tips for transitioning successfully into the digital age

 Focusing on agility only makes sense after an in-depth digitalization process has been done.
 In many businesses, the systems and processes used in the past are too complex, too complicated and not integrated enough.

 Businesses cannot be agile unless they have put in place an IT infrastructure that allows for useful abstraction and quick adaptation to changing realities.
-Helga Pattart-Drexler, Head of Executive Education at the WU Executive Academy, agrees, pointing out that making indiscriminate use of modern tools such as Scrum is thus the wrong strategy.
+Barbara Stöttinger, Dean of the WU Executive Academy, agrees, pointing out that making indiscriminate use of modern tools such as Scrum is thus the wrong strategy.
 “What really matters is to not just make a tool available but to also explain what you can and should do with it.”

 Conclusion: Tools are always a means to an end and never a magic cure.
 Hence, a thorough analysis of all corporate processes is needed before the digitalization tools that best fit in with the current structures and processes can be selected.